andrew/ultimate-awesome/README.md

 - [security-apis](https://github.com/jaegeral/security-apis) - A collective list of public APIs for use in security.
 Contributions welcome.
 - [Awesome-Unicode](https://github.com/jagracey/Awesome-Unicode) - :joy: :ok_hand: A curated list of delightful Unicode tidbits, packages and resources.
 - [awesome-git-hooks](https://github.com/aitemr/awesome-git-hooks) - 😎 A collection of awesome Git Hooks.
-- [awesome-ai-awesomeness](https://github.com/amusi/awesome-ai-awesomeness) - A curated list of awesome awesomeness about artificial intelligence.
 - [awesome-biomechanics](https://github.com/modenaxe/awesome-biomechanics) - A curated, public list of resources for biomechanics and human motion analysis: datasets, processing tools,  software for simulation, educational videos, lectures, etc.
 - [academics-on-mastodon](https://github.com/nathanlesage/academics-on-mastodon) - A list of various lists consisting of academics on Mastodon.
 - [awesome-nifi](https://github.com/jfrazee/awesome-nifi) - A list of useful Apache NiFi resources, processor bundles and tools.